-Is there a defense to first offense domestic violence?
+Is there a defense to first-offense domestic violence?

-What is the usual sentence for first offense domestic violence?
+What is the usual sentence for first-offense domestic violence?

-Formidable, Aggressive and Effective Defense Attorneys
+Formidable, Aggressive, and Effective Defense Attorneys

 Do you want to avoid a conviction and jail time for a first offense domestic violence in Michigan?
 We can help you achieve the best possible outcome for your case.
-Regardless of whether the offense was committed or if it is a false allegation, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will know the best strategy to help you.
-We have decades of experience and a winning track record of assisting clients in Oakland County, Macomb County, Washtenaw County, Wayne County and throughout Southeastern Michigan.
+Regardless of whether the defendant is guilty or someone made a false allegation, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will know the best strategy to help you.
+We have decades of experience and a winning track record of assisting clients in Oakland County, Macomb County, Washtenaw County, Wayne County, and throughout Southeastern Michigan.